almirbanjanovic/roadtocloud.github.io/_posts/2023-10-16-keep-it-lean-and-eliminate-waste.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/keep-it-lean-seven-pillars.png){: .align-center}

 ## Guiding Principles
 Guiding principles in the context of cloud computing and software development serve as a collective North Star for teams, offering a shared vision and a set of fundamental beliefs that guide decision-making and actions.
 These principles become the foundation upon which shared goals are built, creating a sense of "skin in the game" for all team members.
-The guiding principles for this project rest on two great books:
+The guiding principles for this project rest on two great books.

 <figure style="width: 150px" class="align-left">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/implementing-lean-software-development.png" alt="">
   <figcaption><cite>Poppendieck, M., & Poppendieck, T. (2007).
 Implementing Lean Software Development: From Concept to Cash.
 Pearson Education.</cite></figcaption>
 </figure>
 1. Eliminate Waste
 2. Build Quality In ("Poka Yoke")
 3. Create Knowledge ("Epistemic Humility")